Generalized Riesz Products on the Bohr compactification of $\R$: The Bohr compactification of .

 For simplicity of notation, for any $f$ in $\AP(\R)$, we use the same letter $f$ for its canonical extension to $\bR$.
-As a consequence of Theorem \ref{Gelfand} combined with the Riesz representation Theorem we have \begin{thm}[\cite{Dunford-S}] The dual of the space $\AP(\R)$ is isometrically isomorphic to the space $\cm(\bR)$ of all Radon measures on the Bohr compactification of $\R$.
-The isomorphism $x^*\longmapsto \mu_{x^*}$ is given by the formula

-\end{thm} We recall in the following the definition of the characters.
-The characters play a important role in the Abelian group and, by Koopmann observation, in the spectral analysis of dynamical systems.

-\begin{defn} Let $G$ be an Abelian group and $e$ its identity element, then a character of $G$ is a complex valued function $\chi$ defined on $G$ such that $\chi(e) = 1$ and $\chi(st) = \chi(s)\chi(t)$ for all $s, t \in G.$ \end{defn} {} Let us recall the following basic fact on compact Abelian groups due to Peter and Weyl.

-\begin{thm}[Peter-Weyl] Let $G$ be a compact Abelian group, with $\B(G)$ its Borel field and $h$ its Haar measure.
-Then the set of continuous characters is fundamental both in $C(G)$ and in $L^2(G,\B(G), h).$ \end{thm} The proof of Peter-Weyl Theorem can be found in \cite{Rudin} and for the thorough treatment we refer the reader to \cite{Rudin}.

-It is obvious that the continuous characters of $\bR$ are the functions ${e^{i\omega}} ~:~\bR \longrightarrow \T$.
-In addition the orthogonality of two distinct characters can be checked directly.
-Indeed,
+We denote by $h$ the Haar measure on $\bR$, normalized to be a probability measure, and by $dt$ the usual Lebesgue measure on $\R$.\\